REGISTRATION IS OPEN FOR OUR 5-DAY ONLINE PARTNER'S BETRAYAL TRAUMA INTENSIVE PROGRAM

 Slips are a part of recovery and generally considered a “stumble on the path of recovery.”
 There is no such thing as a perfect sobriety or recovery.
 The important thing is that you and your partner communicate and are clear about what you do and do not want to hear.
 This includes agreeing on what your time frame is for hearing about slips, how much detail you want to hear and an action plan for addressing the slip.

 Relapses are considered more severe than a slip and require that the addict put more effort into their recovery.
-If your partner relapses, meaning he/she does not tell you or anyone in their program about acting out and continues to do so over time, then you have to be clear about your boundaries and consequences.
+If your partner relapses, meaning they do not tell you or anyone in their program about acting out and continues to do so over time, then you have to be clear about your boundaries and consequences.
 Boundaries and consequences are developed with your therapist and your program of recovery.
 Often a relapse requires a higher level of care like an intensive outpatient program (IOP) or inpatient treatment.
 Like a slip, it is important that you and your partner communicate and are clear about what the action plan is for addressing the relapse.

 When is it time to have sex again?